mmmaaatttttt/personal-site/src/pages/stories/fairest-of-them-all.md

 geometry is easiest to visualize with 3.)

 We need a handful of assumptions on each person's decision making.
-Here are the first two assumptions (I'll save the last one until we need it):
+Here are the first two (I'll save the last one until we need it):

 1. Everyone always prefers a free room to a non-free room.
 2. No matter what the division of prices, at least one room will be acceptable to every roommate.
-(For example, it's never the case that all of the rooms will be too expensive for the roommates.)
+(For example, it's never the case that all of the rooms will be out of a specific roommate's budget.)

-Given these two assumptions, here's how we can find a fair division of prices for the three rooms:
+Given these two assumptions, here's how we can find a fair division of prices:

 1. Draw a triangle.
-Each corner of the triangle represents a pricing scheme where one of the rooms is $1,600, and the other two rooms are free.
+Each corner of the triangle represents a pricing scheme where one of the rooms is the full $1,600, and the other two rooms are free.

 2. Subdivide the triangle into a mesh of points.
-The finer the mesh, the pricing options you'll have.
-Each option will correspond to a point on one of the triangle's edges or in its interior.
-You can assign to each point in the mesh a set of prices for each room, based on how close the point is to the corners.
+The finer the mesh, the more granular pricing options you'll have.
+Each point in the mesh corresponds to a division of the $1,600 rent for the three rooms.
+Prices are based on how close the point is to the corners.
 For instance, a mesh point in the middle of the triangle corresponds to each room having the same price.

 3. Assign each point in the mesh to a roommate.
 How you assign the points doesn't matter, but you want to be sure that for every small triangle formed by the mesh, each corner is owned by a different roommate.

 4. Go through the mesh points, and for each one, ask the owner of the point which room they would prefer at the prices for that point.
-(There are intelligent ways to traverse the mesh, which we'll get to later.)

 5. Once you find a small triangle in the mesh where each roommate selects a different room at the corners, you're finished!
-You've found a fair division of the rents.
+You've found a fair division of the rent.
 If the differences in room prices are too large, you can refine the mesh and play again.

 The best way to appreciate this approach is to go through it.
 So here's an